LoldenCode/ITECH-Vicarius-vRx-Reports-Dashboard/README.md

 sudo chmod +x initDocker.sh
 sudo ./initDocker.sh
 ```
+Your dashboard_ID is the first portion of your dashboard url
+- https://example.vicarius.cloud, Dashboard_id is example
+Copy your api key from the vRx dashboard

 ### Bulid and push Docker images to Registry
 Deploy the Docker stack using the buildPushDocker.sh script: